Arjiit/GeeksForGeeks/README.md

 # GeeksForGeeks
-Solutions to algorithm problems fro Geeks For Geeks
+Solutions to algorithm problems for Geeks For Geeks